GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/14_advancedRtti.md

 ~~~~~~~~~~~~~

 **RTTIPlainType** specializations can also be used as a more traditional form of serialization in case you find the RTTI system an overkill.
 For example if you needed to transfer data over a network and don't require advanced versioning features.
 The system provides helper methods that allow you to easily work with plain types in such a case:
- - @bs::rttiReadElem - Deserializes an object from the provided buffer and returns offset into the buffer after the read data
+ - @bs::rtti_read - Deserializes an object from the provided stream, advances the stream cursor and returns number of bytes read
- - @bs::rttiWriteElem - Serializes an object into the provided buffer and returns offset into the buffer after the written data
+ - @bs::rtti_write - Serializes an object into the provided stream, advances the stream cursor and returns number of bytes written
- - @bs::rttiGetElemSize - Returns a size an object
+ - @bs::rtti_size - Returns a size an object in bytes

 ~~~~~~~~~~~~~{.cpp}
 // Assuming Vector has a RTTIPlainType<T> specialization (which it has, bs::f provides it by default)